dmbarbour/wikilon/docs/AwelonLang.md

 ## Secure Hash Resources

-Most words are defined using Awelon's patch-based dictionary representation.
-But Awelon also permits direct reference to an implicit global namespace, where binaries are referenced by secure hash.
+Awelon supports references to an implicit global namespace, where binaries may be referenced by secure hash.

 * external binary data may be referenced via `%secureHash`
 * code and structured data is referenced via `$secureHash`
 * secure hash resources also used for dictionary patches

 Awelon uses the 280-bit [BLAKE2b](https://blake2.net/) algorithm, encoding the hash with 56 characters in a [base32](https://en.wikipedia.org/wiki/Base32) alphabet adjusted to resist conflicts with numbers or human meaningful words.
-Some example hashes, starting iteratively from the word `test`:
+Some example hashes, iteratively from the word `test`:

         HTjFPGSprHqFFbQhmXhnrCbrknDTHCBmJPpnDQpDxpCqKHrxPgrhSNJG
         gSbHfGkPKNmTkTNTMNBxGcSKhDMnDrbqgkMrnttHdFRSqSXXkmqrGtfB